djha-skin/nrdl/README.md

 ### Advantages

-  - Superset of JSON
-  - Easy to learn for users, with familiar syntax that matches what is used elsewhere
+  - Easy to learn for users, with familiar syntax that matches what is used elsewhere.
   - Easy enough to read that it is usable as a configuration language
   - Very easy to parse for implementers, requiring only single-character lookahead.
-  - Documents can be nested in other documents without changing their content or adding a bunch of backslashes everywhere, just like YAML
+  - Documents can be nested in other documents without changing their content or adding a bunch of backslashes everywhere, just like YAML.
-  - Comments work the same as YAML
+  - Comments work the same as YAML.
   - Unlike YAML, it is syntactically specified.
 This allows editors to help with formatting and navigation.
 This is especially helpful when documeents become large.
-  - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword/symbol representation in Lisps and others
+  - Symbols as a data type is introduced, allowing for easier parsing in typed languages and keyword/symbol representation in Lisps and others.

-### Disadvantages
+### Caveats

-  - Superset of JSON
-    - Being a superset of JSON, many of the same disadvantages carry over
+  - Many of the same disadvantages carry over from JSON.
   - If a NRDL document is slurped in, it cannot be printed out again and still have it be the same as it was before.
 This is because order of the keys in various often lost in the parsing process, as are comments.
   - Care must be taken when desigining APIs because order is not guaranteed in objects.
   - Infinity and NaN are not defined.
+  - Single quotes and double quotes are both used in the language, but do not mean the same thing and are not interchangeable.
+  - Prose doesn't compress multiple whitespace characters at the end of the line into one character, as YAML does.
+This is to ease parsing and keep the language simple.

 ## Overview